webrcade/webrcade-docs/docs/index.md

 WebЯcade consists of a simple web-based front end that provides the ability to play popular gaming content entirely within the context of the browser across a wide variety of platforms.

-The content for playing games (binaries, etc.) and populating the front-end (images, etc.) is collected from web-based resources based on user-defined feeds that are registered via the webЯcade front-end.
+The content for playing games (binaries, etc.) and populating the front-end (images, etc.) is collected from [cloud-based resources](./feeds/resources/index.md) based on user-defined feeds that are registered via the webЯcade front-end.

 ![](assets/images/platforms/ios/safari-full.png){: style="padding:5px 15px;" class="center"}